similarity_surface_generators#

 Here, black vertices are colored

-.
+*, and whiteo.
 Black nodes represent vertical cylinders and white nodes represent horizontal cylinders.EXAMPLES:

 sage: from flatsurf import translation_surfaces sage: s = translation_surfaces.e_infinity_surface() sage: TestSuite(s).run() # long time (1s)

-- static from_flipper(h)[source]¶
+- static from_flipper(h)[source]#

 Build a (half-)translation surface from a flipper pseudo-Anosov.